frederikvig/nyum/_recipes/beef-bourguignon.md

 * `1 tsp` fresh thyme, finely chopped
 * `2 tbsp` fresh parsley, finely chopped (divided)
 * `2` bay leaves
-* `1 pound` fresh small white or brown mushrooms, quartered
+* `12 ounces` fresh small white or brown mushrooms, quartered
 * `2 tbsp` butter

 > In a large dutch oven or heavy based pot, sauté the bacon over medium heat in 1 tablespoon of oil for about 3 minutes, until crisp and browned.
 Transfer with a slotted spoon to a large dish and set aside.